Edgewater Estates, Texas

 Edgewater Estates is a census-designated place (CDP) in San Patricio County, Texas, United States.
 The population was 72 at the 2010 census.
-Prior to the 2010 census Edgewater Estates was part of the Edgewater-Paisano CDP.
+Prior to the 2010 census, Edgewater Estates was part of the Edgewater-Paisano CDP.

 Geography

 Edgewater Estates is located at 28°5′49″N 97°51′54″W (28.096882, -97.864972).

+Demographics

+Edgewater Estates first appeared as a census designated place in the 2010 U.S. census, one of two CDPs (along with the Paisano Park CDP) split out from the deleted Edgewater-Paisano CDP.

+2020 census

+Education

+It is in the Mathis Independent School District.

+Del Mar College is the designated community college for all of San Patricio County.